jamwil/cecli/benchmark/README.md

 - `--edit-format` is the name of the edit format, same as you would pass directly to `aider`.
 When working with an experimental LLM, I recommend starting with `whole`
+- `--sets` runs specific groups of tests using the `sets` in the `cat.yaml`.
+  (Hopefully, the sets will grow with time but currently it just bookmarks the classic "polyglot" test battery.)
+- `--hash-re` allows for deterministic slicing of the exercise set based on the exercise hash.
+This is useful for quickly grabbing a consistent subset or k-fold cross-validation.
+For example:
+  - `^0`: 1/16 of the set.
+  - `^[01]`: 1/8 of the set.
+  - `^[0-3]`: 1/4 of the set.
+  - `^.{2}[4-7]`: 1/4 of the set, using the 3 character of the hash.
 - `--threads` specifies how many exercises to benchmark in parallel.
 Start with a single thread if you are working out the kinks on your benchmarking setup or working with a new model, etc. Once you are getting reliable results, you can